-The fielding captain or his nominee may select the ball with which he wishes to bowl from the supply provided by the umpires.
-The third umpire or an on-field umpire shall take a selection of balls to the dressing room and supervise the selection of the ball.
+The fielding captain or her nominee may select the ball with which she wishes to bowl from the supply provided by the umpires.

 The umpires shall retain possession of the match ball(s) throughout the duration of the match when play is not actually taking place.
 During play umpires shall periodically and irregularly inspect the condition of the ball and shall retain possession of it at the fall of a wicket, a drinks interval, or any other disruption in play.

 Each fielding team shall have one new ball for its innings.

-5.2 Law 5.4 - New Ball in Match of More than One Day's Duration
+5.2 Law 5.4 - New ball in a match of more than one day's duration Law 5.4 shall not apply:

-5.3 Law 5.5 - Ball Lost or Becoming Unfit for Play
+5.3 Law 5.5 - Ball lost or becoming unfit for play

-In the event of a ball during play being lost or in the opinion of the umpires, being unfit for play through normal use, the umpires shall allow it to be replaced by one that in their opinion has had a similar amount of wear.

-In the event of the ball becoming wet and soggy as a result of play continuing in inclement weather or it being affected by dew, and in the opinion of the umpires being unfit for play, the ball may be replaced for a ball that has similar amount of wear, even though it has not gone out of shape.

-If the ball is to be replaced, the umpire shall inform the batsman.
-Either batsman or bowler may raise the matter with the umpires and the umpires' decision as to a replacement or otherwise will be final.
+- 5.3.1 In the event of a ball during play being lost or in the opinion of the umpires, being unfit for play through normal use, the umpires shall allow it to be replaced by one that in their opinion has had similar amount of wear. - 5.3.2 In the event of the ball becoming wet and soggy as a result of play continuing in inclement weather or it being affected by dew, and in the opinion of the umpires being unfit for play, the ball may be replaced for a ball that has similar amount of wear, even though it has not gone out of shape. - 5.3.3 If the ball is to be replaced, the umpire shall inform the batter.
+Either the batter or bowler may raise the matter with the umpires and the umpires' decision as to a replacement or otherwise will be final.